ramantehlan/blog/content/post/2020/modern-javascript-packaging.md

 ## Program

 We are going to write an elementary program for this example.
 It's going to be functional.
 However, this program is practically useless and is just for demonstration, in the working world, you will be expected to create better and useful packages.
 This program can be used to find the distance between the given point and the origin.
-Create an `index.ts` file the root folder and write the following program init.
+Create an `index.ts` file the './src' folder and write the following program init.

 ```Typescript
 /*******************************************************